mdeniz/marcus_bikes/README.md

 While designing this data model for the current solution I made some decisions that came with trade-offs.
 I'll explain them in detail here:

-* **As the first assumption says, *"parts are products too"***:
+* **As the first assumption says, *"Parts are products too"***:

   This wasn't the case in my first approach.
-Parts could just be a separate entity that aren't products.
+Parts could just be separate entities that aren't products.

-  I decided to simplify the schema representing parts as products, the same entity, mainly because there is no behaviour or attributes that are different for this project exercise.
-I used the same class to avoid complexity, other way of using its own class would have required polymorphic relationships, or single table inheritance.
+  I decided to simplify the schema representing parts as products, the same entity, mainly because there is no behavior or attributes that are different for this project exercise.
+I used the same class to avoid complexity, other way of using its own class would have required polymorphic relationships or single table inheritance.

 * **First I started without having *customizable attributes* for products**: